 Stuff needed for the flight

 –Compressions socks.
 Another thing you will definitely want to grab beforehand is compression socks.
-We have a pair of both female and men’s compression socks, which we comfortably use around the house.
-And I have a friend who wore them while she was pregnant to help with her feet, she loved them!
+We have a pair of both female and men’s compression socks, which we comfortable use around the house.
+And I have a friend use who wore them while she’s pregnant to help with her feet, she loved them!
 They seem unnecessary, but trust me, on a flight longer than like 4 hours you will be glad you have them!
 A friend of mine told me to try out sockwellusa.com a few months ago and we have not looked back since!
 Even on our 11 hour flight from Rome to Dallas, we had no swelling.
 But they are not just for swelling, they can also prevent blood clots.
 I grabbed these from amazon and they worked amazing too.
 And when you get to your destination, nothing will feel better than taking those bad boys off!

 –Neck Pillow.
 Get this neck pillow!
 It worked great, didn’t take up as much room as the normal ones, AND is machine washable.

 –Comfy cardigan. this cardigan is pretty cheap and SO soft.
 You want layers upon layers for your flights.
 Most of our flights were freaking freezing, but one was warm.
 So layer it up!
 And that Max and Mia cardigan is so soft, BUT MAKE SURE to wash it a few times before your trip.
 It sheds like crazy with only one or two washes.
 Another cardigan option thats even more amazing, but more pricey, is this one!

 -Make sure to bring your usb cord for charging your phone.
 In Premium Economy, they provide you with a blanket, eye mask, ear plugs, headphones, and even a mini little toiletry set for refreshing.
 I’m honestly not sure what they give you in economy, but we loved all the stuff they provided for us.